In the words of J.R.R. Tolkien:

 Professor Tolkien‘s Lord of the Rings was one of the greatest successes to come out of England during the 1960’s, along with The Hobbit , the Beatles, and the Rolling Stones.

-Numenor Productions was an idea by Allen Covey — Who promoted a series of ambitious concerts in and around Salt Lake City, featuring trippy Light Shows and touring Rock Bands from the West Coast during 1968.
+Numenor Productions was an idea by Alan Covey — Who promoted a series of ambitious concerts in and around Salt Lake City, featuring trippy Light Shows and touring Rock Bands from the West Coast during 1968.

 Vernal Equinox Dance Concert — Fairgrounds Coliseum March 30, 1968

 Buffalo Springfield heralded an upcoming age of Rock Superstars based in Los Angeles.
 Even their older records were steadily in demand on AM and FM radio stations, and Late-60’s fans were ready for the virtuoso instrumental jams they played at their shows.

 (Below) Buffalo Springfield at the Vernal Equinox Dance Concert — Left to Right: Neil Young; Richie Furay; Stephen Stills; and Jim Messina playing Bass.
 Drummer Dewey Martin is out of the frame.
 Messina produced their forthcoming album Last Time Around.